 In 2017, funding for Singaporean fintech startups rose to US$229 million while the rest of fintech startups across Asia saw a decline in investments.
-This was a 1000% increase from the investments they got from 2014.
-The funding came from a number of sources including government subsidies and funding, angel investors, venture capital, and corporate venture divisions.
+This was a 1000% increase from the investments they received in 2014.
+This funding came from a number of sources including government subsidies, grants, angel investors, venture capital, and corporate venture divisions.

 The Singaporean government has been instrumental in their fintech-friendly regulatory framework.
 The Monetary Authority of Singapore (MAS) has established a group called the Fintech and Innovation Group who have put forward a number of initiatives.
-One example is that their opening up their digital payment structure to a variety of players, from banks to telcos.
+One example is an opening up their digital payment structure from banks to telcos.

 Another key initiative is the regulatory sandbox that make the implementation and adoption stages easier (find out if your company qualifies for the regulatory sandbox here).